gk022135/completepro--2-/readme.md

 - **JavaFX/Swing**: For creating an intuitive and responsive user interface.
 - **SQLite/MySQL**: Local database support for data storage and retrieval.

-## Getting Started
-1. Download and install the app on your desktop.
-2. Add your supplier and inventory details.
-3. Begin managing your shop effortlessly!

-Feel free to suggest changes to tailor this to your app's features or vision. 😊